Spack Package Signing

 -----END PGP SIGNATURE-----

-If a user has trusted the public key associated with the private key used to sign the above spec file, the signature can be verified with gpg, as follows:
+If a user has trusted the public key associated with the private key used to sign the above manifest file, the signature can be verified with gpg, as follows:

 Internal Implementation